Where your council tax goes

 Our latest Life in Wyre Survey results show that 80% of our residents are satisfied or very satisfied with where they live.

-The Waste and Recycling Service was again successfully shortlisted in the Best Performer category in the national Association of Public Service Excellence Awards.
+The Cemeteries and the Waste and Recycling Service were again successfully shortlisted in the national Association of Public Service Excellence Awards.

 The public toilets provided in Wyre continue to be of a high standard and the Authority was placed in the top five in the National Loo of the Year Awards and are now considered in the Premier League for public conveniences.

 Ferry Beach and Marine Beach in Fleetwood, and Rossall Beach and Jubilee Beach in Cleveleys have all been awarded Seaside Awards for another year.

 Wyre is extremely successful in securing funding from external sources such as the Environment Agency, Coastal Communities and Heritage Lottery which allows us to keep investing in the borough.